top of page

 Robert Frank

-He is also fascinated by the urban and rural built environment and in particular large scale industrial buildings with limited contemporary use.
+I have a fascination with the urban and rural built environment and in particular large scale industrial buildings with limited contemporary use.
 While the building styles and shapes were often unique and fit-for-purpose, they often represent a point in time – now long past.
 There is something about these constructed “landmarks” and their decay which point us to where we have been and our willingness to brush so many things from our past aside.

 stainless shop 3_edited.jpg